Asthma

 • HSC Northern Ireland should support the ongoing establishment of a UK wide clinical network for asthma, building on existing professional networks.
 Appropriate support and resources should be provided to support key network functions at national and regional levels.
 Networks should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.

 • Northern Ireland Executive & Department of Health should support the expansion of the Royal College of Physician’s National Asthma and COPD Audit Programme (NACAP) to cover units in Northern Ireland, or collect and report comparable data with accompanying action planning and quality improvement.
+[NACAP is now the National Respiratory Audit Programme (NRAP), covering England and Wales.]

 What can health professionals do about this?